BetonQuest/BetonQuest/docs/Tutorials/Features/Tracking-Quest-Progress/Tags.md

 We are now adding conditions to the conversations to prevent the player having the same conversation over and over again and to make sure that you can only talk to the Fren and Joe *after* you get the task to meet those.

-First we add events to the correct part of the conversation where the tag should be added and in order to that we will add these events with the corresponding conditions to our events/conditions sections.
+First we add actions to the correct part of the conversation where the tag should be added and in order to that we will add these actions with the corresponding conditions to our actions/conditions sections.

 @snippet:tutorials:new-line-highlighting@